rosell-dk/picoQuery/README.md

 - I have build a small tool that logs the jQuery methods used in an application real-time.
 Its available [here](picoquery.com/lab/feature-detect/).
 The purpose is of course to find out what methods are required in the picoQuery build.
 For the tool to be more useful, I plan to have it calculate the picoquery build id (right now it just outputs the methods used).
 It consist of a script that you include after you include jQuery.
 The script intercepts all jQuery methods in order to record the usage.
 - Future tool: A tool to merge two build ids.

-#### New in 0.3:
-- More API: jQuery.noConflict(), .after(), .before(), .closest(), .eq(), .insertAfter(), .insertBefore(), .offset(), .offsetParent(), .remove(), .replaceWith(), .text(), .prependTo()
-- picoQuery now defines window.jQuery, and overwrites it if it exist.
-Also, picoQuery no longer cowardly steps aside when $ is already defined.
-Like in jQuery, you can get $ restored with jQuery.noConflict().
-The philosophy behind this change is that picoQuery should behave exactly like jQuery, so they can be used interchangably.
-This ensures that swapping between jQuery and picoQuery really is just a matter of changing the library and also ensures that there will be no unpleasant surprises when picoQuery falls back to jQuery.
-- Improved compatibility of constructor, .append(), .appendTo, .prepend() and events
-- build id encoding has changed.
-In v0.2, options are encoded in base 16.
-In v0.3, first char specifies the encoding.
-A=base 16, B=base64.
-With "B" encoding, we get a bit shorter URLs.
-- CDN...
-Yes CDN!... -- but with picoQuery, there are literally millions of possible builds!
-I know.
-Its a good thing picoQuery is so small, otherwise it might get expensive.
-I have set up a "pull server", which means that when an uncached build is requested, the CDN grabs the builder result from picoquery.com.
-While best practice is that you either inline picoquery directly in HTML or concatenate it with your other scripts, its often handy just to point to a CDN.
-The real point of providing a CDN though, is to offload the online builder and protect the server against some site with many visitors linking directly to the build script.
-The builds will be available on URLs like this: http://cdn.picoquery.com/picoquery0.3.0-B2ga.min.js when 0.3 is released.
-I implemented in 0.2 too.
-I have set cache time to 100 years, so you can rely on CDN working even if the builder is temporarily down
-- New handy CDN URL format with method names.
-Ie, to create a build which has .addClass() and .css(), you enter: http://cdn.picoquery.com/picoquery0.3.0-addClass-css.min.js.
-Should you later want to use ie the .attr() method, you simply change src to cdn.picoquery.com/picoquery0.3.0-addClass-css-attr.min.js
-- New handy CDN URL format for full version.
-Ie: http://cdn.picoquery.com/picoquery0.3.0-full.min.js for the minified version
-- Reordered internal build option list, which is used for encoding and decoding build IDs.
-Purpose was to order it by relevance, such that build ids for most projects will be smaller

 ### Roadmap